NoshinXD/Shikhon_android/README.md

 ## Features:

-3 types of users: Admin, teachers, students. there are courses in which student can enroll. teachers take video class on each topics and upload class materials lecture sheets, notes, pdfs, images. students can participate classes in enrolled courses and attend in autograded mcq exams and evaluating themselves. students can also participate in written exams and evaluated by teachers. students can see their progress review and see comperative performance finding their positions in leaderboard.
+* 3 types of users: Admin, teachers, students.
+* There are courses in which student can enroll.
+* Teachers take video class on each topics and upload class materials lecture sheets, notes, pdfs, images.
+* Students can participate classes in enrolled courses and attend in autograded mcq exams and evaluating themselves.
+* Students can also participate in written exams and evaluated by teachers.
+* Students can see their progress review and see comperative performance finding their positions in leaderboard.

 ## To run use the following commands: